neti-software/Tezos-NFT-Rental/README.md

 - [Contact](#contact)

 ## Overview
-Thezos NFT Rental is an innovative platform designed for the rental of gaming items represented as Non-Fungible Tokens (NFTs), developed by Neti, a leading Blockchain Development Company.
+Tezos NFT Rental is an innovative platform designed for the rental of gaming items represented as Non-Fungible Tokens (NFTs), developed by Neti, a leading Blockchain Development Company.

 ## Technology Stack
 - **SmartPy**: A language for developing smart contracts on the Tezos blockchain.